 While many airlines around the world allow pets to fly on them, whether in the cabin or the hold, there are some airlines that are extra pet-friendly.
-I’ve picked these ten airlines out as the most pet-friendly airlines around the world, including European, American and Asian airlines.
+I’ve picked these nine airlines out as the most pet-friendly airlines around the world, including European, American and Asian airlines.

 What Makes an Airline Pet-Friendly?